• Skip to primary navigation

 Reach Out Today

-Happy single parent with childThe Maryland family law attorneys at Milstein Siegel understand the impact that legal representation can have on the lives of both former spouses after a divorce.
-Setting alimony levels too low or high can leave parties in unfair and financially precarious situations.
-Our attorneys have several years of experience with alimony and work with clients to effectively pursue the best possible resolution.
+The attorneys at Milstein Siegel understand the impact legal representation can have on the lives of both former spouses after a divorce.
+Alimony obligations that are too low or high can leave parties in unfair or financially unstable situations.
+Our attorneys have years of experience with alimony and work with clients to pursue the best possible resolution.
 If you have questions about what role alimony may play in your divorce, secure the representation of an attorney who can help you protect your rights and your best interests.

 What Is Alimony?

-Alimony is a court-mandated obligation for an individual to provide financial support to their former spouse after divorce.
+Alimony is a court-ordered obligation for an individual to provide financial support to their former spouse after divorce.
 The awarding of financial support, less commonly referred to as spousal support or spousal maintenance, is one way that the courts work to recognize that spouses are sometimes financially dependent.

 How Is Alimony Determined?